European bison: Prehistory

 The similar skeletal morphology of the wisent with the steppe bison (Bison priscus) which also formerly inhabited Europe complicates the understanding of the early evolution of the European bison.
 It is thought that European bison genetically diverged from steppe bison (as well as modern American bison, which are descended from steppe bison) at least 100,000 years ago.
-While nuclear DNA indicates that the two living bison species are each other's closest living relatives, the mitochondrial DNA of European bison is more closely related to that of aurochs and their domestic cattle descendants, which is suggested to be the result of either incomplete lineage sorting or ancient introgression.
+While nuclear DNA indicates that the two living bison species are each other's closest living relatives, the mitochondrial DNA of European bison is more closely related to that of aurochs and their domestic cattle descendants, which is suggested to be the result of either incomplete lineage sorting or ancient introgression, as result of interbreeding.

 Genetic evidence indicates that European bison were present across Europe, from Spain (where a sedimentary ancient DNA record is known from El Miron Cave in Cantabria^{supplemental material}) to the Caucasus during the Last Glacial Period, where they co-existed alongside steppe bison.
 Cave paintings appear to distinguish between B. bonasus and B. priscus.
-Late Pleistocene European bison belong to two mitochondrial genome lineages, which one study estimated to have split around 400,000 years ago, Bb1 (also known as Bison X, and sometimes controversially attributed to the species Bison schoetensacki, which is otherwise known from remains hundreds of thousands of years older) and Bb2.
-Bb1 has been found across Europe spanning from France to the Caucasus, while Bb2 was originally only found in the Caucasus before expanding westwards from around 14,000 years ago.
-Bb1 became extinct at the end of the Late Pleistocene, with all modern European bison belonging to the Bb2 lineage.
+Late Pleistocene European bison belong to two mitochondrial genome lineages (which a 2025 study estimated split from each other around 100,000 years ago), Bb1 (also known as Bison X, and sometimes controversially attributed to the species Bison schoetensacki, which is otherwise known from remains hundreds of thousands of years older) and Bb2.
+Bb1 has been found across Europe spanning from France to the Caucasus, while Bb2 was originally only found in the Caucasus, before expanding westwards at least by 22-21,000 years ago.
 At the end of the Last Glacial Period steppe bison became extinct in Europe, leaving European bison as the only bison species in the region.
+The Bb1 lineage became extinct at the beginning of the Holocene, with its youngest records dating to around 9900 years Before Present in southern Scandinavia, with all modern European bison belonging to the Bb2 lineage.